Dexus/iris-keycloak/README.md

-# Gin-Keycloak
+# Iris-Keycloak

-Gin-Keycloak is specially made for [Gin Framework](https://github.com/gin-gonic/gin) users who also want to use Keycoak.
+Iris-Keycloak is specially made for [Iris Framework](https://github.com/kataras/iris) users who also want to use Keycoak.
-This Project was inspired by zalando's gin-oauth
+This Project was inspired by zalando's Gin-OAuth and forked from https://github.com/tbaehler/gin-keycloak

 ## Project Context and Features